 Drinking milk requires a genetic constitution of being lactose tolerant.
 Most people on the planet are, in fact, lactose intolerant.
 When the genetic mutation of tolerance appeared, these people had an advantage.
 This genetic mutation appears around the same time when nomadic pastoralism appeared, i.e., moving from one place to another with your cattle and sheep for new pastures (Pront & McMarron 2023).

-Farmer communities entered Europe from the east via two main routes: the central European route via Hungary and Germany, and the southern, Mediterranean route via Turkey and Greece.
-The Neolithic Age lasted from around 5,000 to 2,000 BC when the Bronze Age started.
+Farmer communities entered Europe from the east via two main routes: the Central European route via Hungary and Germany, and the southern Mediterranean route via Turkey and Greece.
+The Neolithic Age lasted from around 5,000 to 2,000 BC, when the Bronze Age began.

-The first farmers and cattle herders from southwest Asia, reached Europe via the Mediterranean route with western Anatolia in Turkey as steppingstone.
-It was between circa 7,000 and 6,500 BC that the first farmers based themselves in western Anatolia, northern Greece, on the Peloponnesus, and on island Crete.
+The first farmers and cattle herders from southwest Asia reached Europe via the Mediterranean route, with western Anatolia in Turkey as a stepping stone.
+It was between circa 7,000 and 6,500 BC that the first farmers based themselves in western Anatolia, northern Greece, on the Peloponnesus, and on the island of Crete.
 By around 6,000 BC, they had reached the south of Italy.
-From there they migrated to Mediterranean France and Spain.
-Genetic research also proved that agriculture wasn't the migration of a concept, but the migration of people carrying this knowledge.
-This migration flow is generally identified with the spread of Indo-European language family, and western Anatolia is considered its homeland.
-This southern, Mediterranean route, with only slightly different time scales, is confirmed in different genetic research (Myres 2011, Bouckaert 2012, Hofmanová 2016).
+From there, they migrated to Mediterranean France and Spain.
+Genetic research also proved that agriculture was not the migration of a concept, but the migration of people carrying this knowledge.
+This migration flow is generally identified with the spread of the Indo-European language family, and western Anatolia is considered its homeland.
+This southern Mediterranean route, with only slightly different time scales, is confirmed in different genetic research (Myres 2011, Bouckaert 2012, Hofmanová 2016).

 The second, younger flow of farmers came along the central European route, via Hungary through Germany to France, and took place around 5,500 BC.
 This group reached the British Isles and Scandinavia around 4,000 to 3,000 BC.
-These genetic movements resemble the archaeological findings on how the Linearbandkeramik (LBK) culture, also called Linear Band Ware, spread over Europe.
-Following the rivers Danube, Elbe and Rhine.
+These genetic movements resemble the archaeological findings on how the Linearbandkeramik (LBK) culture, also called Linear Band Ware, spread over Europe, following the great rivers Danube, Elbe, and Rhine.

-So, from roughly 7,000 BC the transition of Europe from hunter-gatherers to farmers started in the southeast of Europe and was accomplished by around 3,000 BC, when it had reached the western fringes of the Continent (Gkiasta 2003).
-These new settlers were genetically distinct from the existing population, and were related to populations in the Near East (Bramanti 2009, Balaresque 2010).
+So, from roughly 7,000 BC, the transition of Europe from hunter-gatherers to farmers started in the southeast of Europe and was accomplished by around 3,000 BC, when it had reached the western fringes of the Continent (Gkiasta 2003).
+These new settlers were genetically distinct from the existing population and were related to populations in the Near East (Bramanti 2009, Balaresque 2010).
+Not much merci on the hunter-gatherers.

-The immigration flows of the R-M269 peoples didn't wipe out the native European hunter-gatherers (entirely).
+The immigration flows of the R-M269 peoples did not wipe out the native European hunter-gatherers entirely.
 Au contraire, research revealed a complex process of admixture.
-Study of the human remains of the so-called Kostenki 14 body (dated 34,000 BC found in Russia), shows that much of its genes (C-M130) can still be traced in western Europeans, with highest resemblance in northern Europe, especially the Baltics.
+A study of the human remains of the so-called Kostenki 14 body, dated 34,000 BC and found in Russia, shows that much of its genes (C-M130) can still be traced in western Europeans, with the highest resemblance in northern Europe, especially the Baltics.
 This research also demonstrates that the European hunter-gatherers split from the East Asian gene pool around 34,000 BC already.
-The K14 DNA also contains relatively high Neanderthal ancestry, namely 2,4 percent (Seguin-Orlando, 2014).
-Of course, features of northern Europeans still show their admixture...
-Other research also confirmed that Bronze Age populations in central and northern Europe are composed of an admixture of new Neolithic farmers and native, Mesolithic hunter-gatherers (Allentoft 2015).
+The so-called K14 DNA also contains relatively high Neanderthal ancestry, namely 2.4 percent (Seguin-Orlando 2014).
+Of course, features of northern Europeans still show their admixture :-) Other research also confirmed that Bronze Age populations in central and northern Europe are composed of an admixture of new Neolithic farmers and native Mesolithic hunter-gatherers (Allentoft 2015).

 AGCAACAGGAATGAAACTCCAATGAAAGAAAGAAAAGGAAG/GAAA/GAAAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GAAA/GGAGGGTGGGCGTGGTG